 So, don’t go out and buy a whole bunch of antennas.
 Just get one, and confirm that it works with all of your TVs before getting an antenna for each TV.
 I recommend the Mohu Leaf.

-Method #2: One Antenna Using Your Home’s Existing Cable TV Wiring
+Method #3: One Antenna Using Your Home’s Unused Cable or Satellite TV Wiring

 This is the most elegant solution.
 If you’ve ever had cable or satellite TV, your home has the wiring it needs to distribute free broadcast TV signals from an antenna!
 If you can find out where it connects to the cable company’s line and disconnect it, you can connect your antenna to this cable and use it to distribute free TV throughout your home!